griffinwt/nextale/README.md

 ## Problem Statement

 Recommendation systems are ubiquitous in today's attention-driven online environment, whether used by an online retailer to recommend similar products or a media application to prompt binge-watching.
 These systems use a combination of well known and proprietary techniques to engage customers with customized recommendations based on their previous preference.
 In this project, I created a relatively simple version of one of these recommenders using customer reviews between 1995-2015 provided by Amazon.
 I specifically looked at products in the categories of books, movies, and video games.
 To reflect the narrative element in each of these products, I titled my project "Nextale".
+As a unique feature, I also added an exclusion search box so that a user can filter their recommendations even further by removing results in which they're personally disinterested.
 It is a tool to assist the user in finding their "next tale" based on something they enjoyed previously.

 ---